neondatabase/website/content/docs/extensions/pg_embedding.md

 USING (embedding::real[]);
 ```

-Alternatively, you can also change the column type by adding a `real[]` type column to the table, copying the data from the `VECTOR` column to the new column, dropping the old `VECTOR` column, and renaming the new column:
+Alternatively, you can change the column type by adding a `real[]` type column to the table, copying the data from the `VECTOR` column to the new column, dropping the old `VECTOR` column, and renaming the new column:

 ```sql
 ALTER TABLE items ADD COLUMN embedding_real real[]; // Add column